realworldocaml/book/en/14-interfacing-with-C.md

 ### Custom heap blocks

-OCaml supports "custom" heap blocks that have a special tag, ~Custom_tag~, and are treated specially by the runtime.
+OCaml supports *custom* heap blocks that have a special `Custom_tag` that let the runtime perform user-defined operations over OCaml values.
 A custom block lives in the OCaml heap like an ordinary block and can be of whatever size the user desires.
 However, the runtime does not know anything about the structure of the data in the block, other than that the first word of the custom block is a C pointer to a `struct` of custom operations.
-The custom block cannot have pointers to OCaml blocks.
+The custom block cannot have pointers to OCaml blocks and is considered opaque to the garbage collector.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 struct custom_operations {